btking1/notesOnline/README.md

 ## Usage

 Open application and enter a note title and text.
 Once finished press the save icon in the top right corner.
-You should now see you saved note in the left column!
+You should now see your saved note in the left column!

 [LINK TO APPLICATION](https://notesmonline.herokuapp.com/)